 A light signal mounted near the output lane (cf. Section 3.2) indicates the state of the machine.
 In the default operating mode, the green light is turned on.
-This signals that the machine is ready for setup or input.
-When setup is performed, the machine will flash the green light for up to 3 seconds (it immediately switches to a new state, e.g. if a product is fed into the machine before the three seconds have expired).
+This signals that the machine is ready for preparation.
+When preparation is performed, the machine will flash the green light for up to 3 seconds (it immediately switches to a new state, e.g., if a product is fed into the machine before the three seconds have expired).
 When a product is fed to the input, the signal light indicates the processing condition.
-If the machine accepts the input and starts processing the yellow light will be turned on steadily for as long as the processing is performed.
-Once processing completes, the signal light switches back to a steady green light.
+If the machine accepts the input and starts processing, the green and yellow lights will be turned on steadily for as long as the processing is performed.
+Once processing completes, the signal light switches to a steady yellow light.
 If a product is fed for which additional bases were required but which have not been delivered, the machine will flash the red and yellow light and will be out of order (cf. Section 5.7.2).
-The light signals are summarized in Table 3.
+The light signals are summarized in Table 4.

-In the production phase, machines must be setup before they can be used.
-This applies to all machine types BS, DS, CS, and RS.
-If the machine is not properly setup before used, it will go to a temporary out-of-order state (cf. Section 5.7.2).
+In the production phase, machines must be prepared to be used.
+This applies to all machine types.
+The DS, CS and RS start the conveyor belt upon receiving a prepare message.
+If no workpiece reaches the machine operating point (indicated through the middle belt sensor) within $30\,\mathrm{s}$, the machine goes to a temporary out-of-order state (cf. Section 5.7.2).
+The BS and SS will immediately dispense a workpiece upon receiving a prepare message.
+The workpiece may remain on the machine for an arbitrary time.

 The following describes the communication and reactions of the machines during the production phase.
-For the actual messages we refer to the integrator's manual [2].
+For the actual messages we refer to the integrator's manual [3].

-BS The BS setup message denotes the color of the base element that should be dispensed.
+BS The BS prepare message denotes the color of the base element that should be dispensed.
 After receiving the message, the refbox will instruct the MPS to immediately provide a base of the desired color.